Ross-Morgan/Life/README.md

 Welcome to Life.

-The developers of the universe have congregated and concluded with a defenition of life:
+The developers of the universe have congregated and concluded with a definition of life:
 1. `coding`
 2. `coffee`
 3. `sleep`